franccesco/chuck-says/README.md

 Get your day started as soon you see that sweet Chuck Norris fact of the day in your terminal; there's more than 600+ facts here, baby!
 They're all real... allegedly.

+_This package was completely made to write a blog post.
+It's not meant to be a 'real' project.
+It's fun though._
+_You can check out the post at: https://codingdose.info/2019/06/08/create-a-project-page-for-your-repositories-easily-with-Jekyll/_

 # Installation and Usage

 Install this package right now before Chuck installs his foot on your face.